suds-community/suds/README.rst

       * Cache files now used again.

-        * Problems cased by cache files being stored in text mode, but attempting to write a bytes object in them.
+        * Problems caused by cache files being stored in text mode, but attempting to write a bytes object in them.
 Too eager error handling was then causing all such cached file usage to fail silently.